-If you need some help keeping you on track with your goals (we’re over halfway through the year!), and would like a copy of these stickers, they’re available in the free printables library for blog subscribers.
+If you’d like a copy of these stickers, they’re available in the free printables library for blog subscribers.
 If you’re an existing subscriber, you can login here (the password was sent in the initial subscription confirmation email), if you’d like to subscribe and download the stickers, click here.

 I’ve created both Sunday and Monday week start versions for the stickers – so you can use them with any type of planner.
 They are sized at 1.5″ wide x 1.9″ high (the same size as the Erin Condren Vertical Life Planner), but can be used with any planner.
 I keep mine in the sidebar of the weekly spread in my planner.